Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

   Hello socket world!
   Now is the time
 ```
-* We can push more events on the "greetings" item, leveraging the same two fields ("message" and "timestamp") ans sending arbitrary data.
+* We can push more events on the `greetings` item, leveraging the same two fields `message` and `timestamp`, ans sending arbitrary data.
 For example, paste this in the async window (always on a single line and replacing the ID):
 ```cmd
   0|UD3|S|greetings|S|10000011b6a823e31|B|0|S|message|S|What do you call a fish with no eyes?|S|timestamp|S|A fsh
 ```